Fake! Does it matter?

 Remember why you’re there, and — before taking anything seriously — use your critical thinking skills.
 Get educated.
 Listen to believers and skeptics alike.
 Both provide important advice.

-Entertainers quickly adapt to their new audiences.
-That’s what a good actor does.
-Maintain your critical thinking skills.
 As long as you remember it’s just a show, there’s nothing wrong with enjoying it.

-Entertainer or researcher… or both?
+Entertainer or Researcher… or Both?

-In this field, some people are entertainers.
+Among ghost hunters, psychics, and paranormal “experts,” some people are entertainers.
 They can be tremendous fun, on- and off-stage.

 Some tell wonderful stories.
-They may also be moderately psychic, or good at convincing you that they are.
+They may also be moderately psychic… or good at convincing you that they are.

 Enjoy that for what it is: Great fun.

-Others are serious researchers.
-I’m one of them.
-Frankly, we can be very geeky, boring people at times.
-However, if you can keep awake when we talk about our latest projects, you may glean some useful insights for your own research.
+However, if you can keep from nodding off when we talk about our latest projects, you may glean some useful insights for your own research.

 If you’re attending an event, listening to the radio or watching TV, ask yourself: